 About four years ago, I happened upon Acquerello.
 At that time, I had been to The French Laundry and hadn’t been to Gary Danko as of yet, but the proverbial bar had been set extremely high already by the universally known Thomas Keller establishment — and it’s a bar I expected no restaurant to be able to reach — never mind exceed.Then, I found Acquerello.

-Since that evening, I have been back two more times, all for special occasions — and each time, I have been progressively more impressed.
+Since that evening, and at the time of this writing, I have been back to Acquerello three times, all for special occasions — and each time, I have been progressively more impressed.

 Let me give you an example.

-The level of service offered at Acquerello is, dare I say it, better than that of The French Laundry (FL).
-Sure, at FL, you even whisper, “Hmm, wish I had a bit of salt” and within seconds, five different types of salt from all over the planet is on the table — but there’s almost no privacy because the servers meet your every need before you are even sure you’re going to request it.
+The level of service offered at Acquerello is, dare I say it, better than that of The French Laundry (TFL).
+Sure, at TFL, if you even whisper, “Hmm, wish I had a bit of salt” and within seconds, five different types of salt from all over the planet are on the table — but there’s almost no privacy because the servers meet your every need before you are even sure you’re going to request it.
 It’s impressive, but can often make you feel self-conscious.
 I know I can’t even talk about the food out loud unless I’m about to rave about it, in fear of having them snatch it away from me and give me something else!

 We were presented with a variety of “surprises” from the kitchen even after the apertif for the evening, which was perhaps the only thing I wasn’t crazy about on this night — it tasted like bubble gum.